rackerlabs/design-system/_component_design/modal.md

 ## Specifications

-Use the following specifications when you construct modals.
+Use the following specifications when you construct a modal.

 {% endcolumn %}